Wanyuxiang-code/obsidian_notes/Quantitative_Finance/Fundamental Analysis.md

 ### Macroeconomics Analysis
 1. Global Economy Analysis:
    - affects exports, price competition and profits
-   - exchange(汇率): puchasing power and earnings
+   - exchange(汇率): purchasing power and earnings
 2. Domestic Economy:
    - Gross Domestic Product(GDP): measures the economy's total outputs of goods and services
    - Employment rate: measures the extent that the economy is operating at full capacity
    - Inflation: measures the general level of prices increase Phillip's curve
    - Interest Rate: high interest rate reduces liquidity of cash
    - Budget Deficit(预算赤字):large deficit means more borrowing, which implies higher interest rate
-   - Sentiment: comsumers and producers confidence
+   - Sentiment: consumers and producers confidence
    - Business cycle terms:
      peak: the end of expansion and start of recession
      trough: the bottom of the recession